-The solid red line in Figure 8 is the Taylor rule recommendation from over a year ago in April 2021.
+The solid red line in Figure 11 is the Taylor rule recommendations as of April 2021.
 The green and orange asterisks are the forward looking estimates of the FOMC in September 2021 and Decemer of 2021, respectively.
 The blue circles are from the FOMC meeting in March 2022.
 The FOMC values have been increasing toward the Taylor rule values during this period.

-While the blue dots are close to the policy rule, the inputs to the policy rule have changed since a year ago and these have lead to a higher rules-based interest rate.
+While the blue dots are close to the policy rule , the inputs to the policy rule have changed since a year ago as shown in the equations below.
 Most important is that inflation has continued to rise.
-The 4 quarter average inflation rate was 4.575 percent as of the 3rd quarter of 2021 which imples that interest rate should be about 6 percent even with a GDP gap of -1.6 percent.
-That is, the Taylor rule rate is: r = 6 = 4.575 + 1 + 0.5\(4.575 - 2) + 0.5(-1.60)
+The 4 quarter average inflation rate was 4.575 percent as of the 3rd quarter of 2021 which imples that interest rate should be about 6 percent.